wso2-extensions/identity-dao-stored-procedure/README.md

 # identity-dao-stored-procedure
 This will be an extension of the wso2-is.
-It will support Store Procedure based DAO Implementation for bulk database operations.
+It will support Stored Procedure based DAO Implementation for bulk database operations.

-**Note : Currently store procedure based DAO implementation is support for Microsoft SQL Database only.**
+**Note : Currently stored procedure based DAO implementation is support for Microsoft SQL Database only.**

 # How to build and configure with WSO2 Identity Server